 At about 10:05 EST the price approached the daily low (blue horizontal line) set earlier in the London session.
 The price drifted higher.
-The price then fell close to the low and formed a consolidation.
+The price then fell near the low and formed a consolidation.
 We know that lots of people likely have stop orders (entry and exit) below that daily low level, so it is likely to get touched and shoot past, even if only briefly.
 A consolidation just above the daily low provided an entry opportunity.

 This entry isn’t exactly like the “contraction” entry method discussed above.
 We didn’t have a big contraction in price.
 Just a consolidation that provided an entry near the key level.
 This same pattern played out a couple other times earlier in the session as well (also marked).
 Sometimes we get a contraction, but sometimes there is only a consolidation.

-There are potentially many ways to play the session high low strategy once we know that the price often pops through the high/low.
+There are potentially many ways to play the session high/low strategy once we know that the price often pops through the high/low.
 We just need to wait for the momentum to start moving toward that high or low, and then wait for a consolidation or contraction to trigger us into the trade for the potential daily high/low breakout.